symfony/symfony-docs/cookbook/configuration/web_server_configuration.rst

 :doc:`PHP's internal web server </cookbook/web_server/built_in>`.
 However,
 when using an older PHP version or when running the application in the production environment, you'll need to use a fully-featured web server.
-This article describes several ways to use Symfony with Apache2 or Nginx.
+This article describes several ways to use Symfony with Apache or Nginx.

-When using Apache2, you can configure PHP as an :ref:`Apache module <web-server-apache-mod-php>` or with FastCGI using :ref:`PHP FPM <web-server-apache-fpm>`.
+When using Apache, you can configure PHP as an :ref:`Apache module <web-server-apache-mod-php>` or with FastCGI using :ref:`PHP FPM <web-server-apache-fpm>`.
 FastCGI also is the preferred way to use PHP :ref:`with Nginx <web-server-nginx>`.